godic97/godic97/README.md

 ## 🧠 Values
 * Ordeals but no failures
 * What doesn't kill you makes you stronger
-* The important thing is the uncrushable mind

 ## 🥅 Goals
 * Love & Peace